Nature and traditions

 Walking through the Pineta del Tombolo you will be enchanted by the beaches of Le Rocchette, Cala Martina and Cala Violina, before finally reaching the exclusive Punta Ala harbour.

-The Maremma National Park
+Maremma Natural Park

 Stone and maritime pines grow alongside myrtle, juniper, rosemary and mastic bush.
 In the hinterland, instead, we find typically continental tree species (deciduous) mixed with Mediterranean species (evergreen), while the south-facing slopes are characterized by typical North-African plants (dwarf palm, euphorbia arborea).
-The park offers plenty of opportunity to sight the many wild animals that live there.